ml-archive/LimeLight/README.md

 ##Introduction
 _________________________________________________________

-LimeLight is a help authoring tool for Android applications.
+LimeLight is a different kind of help creation tool for Android applications.
 It creates interactable and context-driven help systems to guide users.

 ##Note
 _________________________________________________________